 Figure 1: Events on the Github.com timeline

 We might not be surprised to see a steadily increasing count of events on a social media platform.
 (Github is, after all, a social media platform for coding).
 The pattern of growth is common to many digital media where isometric increases in scale are often promised.
 But here we see something anomalous.
 The number of events per week in April 2012 and especially September 2012 exceed the number of events per week at the end of 2013.
-Two peaks appear ealier than they should.
+Two peaks appear earlier than they should.
 These peaks reflect something about the way Github as a platform stored data rather than a dramatic turn of events (for instance, some kind of Github virality or contagion).

-Even if we manage to filter our these platform effects and archival anomalies (statisticians and scientists often have to clean data before they analyse it), events envelope fractal complexities.
+Even if we manage to filter out these platform effects and archival anomalies (statisticians and scientists often have to clean data before they analyse it), events envelope fractal complexities.
 'Push' events, for instance, occur when software developers move code from a local repository to a Github repository.
 While they are atomic events in Github's terms, PushEvents may comprise complicated 'payloads'.
 The payload complexity of events poses analytical problems.
 It subducts analytical work into the depths of highly localised practices, and disorients attempts to keep things on one scale.
 Sociologists have long been aware of the problem of there being too much to analyse in contemporary culture.
 To take a somewhat pre-digital sociology example, Nick Couldry writing in 1999 discussed at length how cultural studies could respond to the problem of 'too many texts' and proposed the notion of textual environments as a way of addressing this.
 'We are looking', he writes, 'at a textual environment comprising complex patterns of flows: flows of meanings, texts and potential readers' (Couldry, 2000: 87).
 Even in this somewhat premonitory characterisation of 'vast textual fields' (87) as 'patterns of flows', the conventional empirical material of social research, the texts (construed broadly to include audiovisual, visual, numerical, and alphabetic inscriptions), constitute only one dimension of the analytical problem.
 Flows of meaning and flows of 'readers' – and today we might want to add 'writers' – cross-hatch the flow of texts in textual environments.
 And textual here was already understood as referring to specific material practices that vary widely: the textuality of a printed house design magazine means it is likely to be read differently to the now-declining but still vastly popular SMS mobile phone messages.
 Given the complexity of textual environments, we should be less surprised by variation or change, Couldry suggests, than we are by the existence of order: 'in the vast textual fields we inhabit, it is order rather than uncertainty that we need to explain' (87).